 Whereas measurement can be a mostly-hands off, automated process based around an easy-to-use software platform, with a fraction of the operational costs associated with emissions calculations.

-3. Paying the correct amount of carbon tax could save millions
+3. Pay the correct amount of carbon tax

 The incoming carbon tax means all ships sailing in European waters, or sailing to or from Europe, must pay for their carbon emissions from next year.
 If your ship’s actual emissions are lower than your estimated emissions - and you’re able to prove that with certified data taken from real-time measurements - as a ship owner, you will be able to greatly reduce your tax liability

-Our working assumption is that measured carbon emissions could be around 10% lower than estimates would be.
-And this 10% represents substantial savings in carbon tax payments.
-Our shipping emissions measurement early adopter program is intended to test this hypothesis, in order to prove the major tax benefits of measured emissions.
+Our assumption is that measured carbon emissions could be around 5% to 10% lower of higher than estimates based on emissions factors.
+Our shipping emissions measurement early adopter program is intended to test this hypothesis on several vessels.

 4. Emissions monitoring can now happen onboard vessels